-Candidates must either call Pearson VUE or log into their Pearson VUE Profile to change or cancel their appointment at least forty-eight (48) hours before the examination.
-Candidates who change or cancel a reservation with proper notice may transfer their approval to a new reservation.
-Candidates who change or cancel their reservations without proper notice will forfeit the examination fee (paid to the NREC).
+Candidates must either call Pearson VUE or log into their Pearson Profile to change or cancel their appointment at least forty-eight (48) hours before the examination.
+Candidates who change or cancel a reservation with proper notice may either transfer the fee to a new reservation or request a refund.
+Candidates who change or cancel their reservations without proper notice will forfeit the examination fee.